subnero1/website-staging/products/wnc-m25mps3.md

 ---
 layout: post
-title: WNC-M25MPN3 Platinum Edition Node Configuration Modem
+title: WNC-M25MPS3 Platinum Edition Surface Configuration Modem
-images: images/wnc-m25mpn3.jpg
+images: ['images/wnc-m25mps3.jpg']
 excerpt:
   Platinum edition modems delivering performance under the toughest environmental conditions
 categories: modem
+section_id: products
 ---

-WNC-M25MPN3 is a platinum edition underwater modem in node (standalone) configuration.
-A modem in the node configuration operates on batteries and can be deployed in a standalone mode.
+WNC-M25MPS3 is a platinum edition underwater modem in surface (gateway) configuration.
+A modem in the surface configuration operates on external power source and can be deployed from the surface.
 Delivering performance under the toughest environmental conditions, Subnero's platinum edition modems are designed to meet rigorous quality standards mandated by sectors such as defense, oil & gas and subsea engineering.
 All devices are subjected to environmental stress screening (PCBA and unit level) before shipment.
 They also meet IPC class 2 workmanship requirement of PCBA and are conformally coated.
 This modem also provides options for customization and extension at many levels, allowing network protocols as well as physical layer algorithms to be implemented and tested easily.
-The applications can be develeoped using a [simulator]({{ site.baseurl }}{% unetsim %}) before the commercial deployments.
-The modem runs the [UnetStack]({{ site.baseurl }}{% unetstack %}) underwater networking stack, and provides a wide-range of functionality such as data transmission, navigation, time synchronization, and networked operations.
+The applications can be develeoped using a [simulator]({{ site.baseurl }}{link products/unetsim.md}) before the commercial deployments.
+The modem runs the [UnetStack]({{ site.baseurl }}{link products/unetstack.md}) underwater networking stack, and provides a wide-range of functionality such as data transmission, navigation, time synchronization, and networked operations.

 ## Technical specifications